Shak-H/Space-Invaders/README.md

 I also wanted to add levels with increasing difficulty by making the speed of the alien movement increase.
 I was able to add the increasing levels with faster movement, however, the randomised initialisation of the aliens caused a bug, where the number of aliens on each wave decreased, so that by the third wave no aliens appeared.

 WINS & CHALLENGES

 I was really happy with how the game looked and sounded.
 The theme was very clear and there were lots of aspects that supported the theme, from graphics to sounds.
 While I would not choose to have randomly appearing aliens again, due to the complications it caused, I was still happy I was able to make the MVP work with this feature included.

 I was most challenged by the alien movement - getting them to move in sync, in the right direction, and drop when any one alien hit the barrier was a challenge.
 Also, as my first programming project, I was challenged by the intensity of concentration and the frustration that can be experienced when your code does not quite work the way you want it to.
 I had my first trip to the dreaded JS valley of despair, but came out all the better for it.

 KNOWN BUGS & ERRORS
-Currently, the player is not able to shoot another laser until the previous laser has exited the grid/hit an alien.
-This is due to an issue I faced with the laser interval - firing multiple lasers would sometimes increase the interval speed of other lasers on the grid/subsequent lasers.
-Occasionally, the laser will pass through an alien without killing it and instead hit the next alien above.
-Lasers can pass through the blockade row without damaging it.
-The ‘play again’ button refreshes the page entirely instead of resetting the elements to a start state.

 FUTURE IMPROVEMENTS

 High Scores scoreboard using local storage.
 Fixed bug for when levels increase.
 Add the ability for aliens to fire lasers.
 Different types of aliens with different points, including bonus UFO.
 Adding responsive design.

 KEY LEARNINGS

 Prioritising my time was a big take away, I realised I probably spent too much time on styling, that could have been used to improve the functionality of the game.

 JavaScript fundamentals.
 This was my first JavaScript project and no frameworks were used so it really solidified the JS concepts, methods, and DOM manipulation I’d learnt so far.

 Planning!
 Resisting the urge to start coding immediately was difficult, but writing detailed pseudocode made the development process much easier, particularly for the more challenging logic.

 Four weeks into a career switch bootcamp, I absolutely loved building this project.
 It made me certain that software engineering is the right path for me.